onfido/onfido-ios-sdk/README.md

 `[OnfidoResult]` is a list with multiple results.
 The results are different enum values, each with its own associated value (also known as payload).
 This enum, `OnfidoResult`, can have the following values:

-1.  `OnfidoResult.applicant`: In order to create a check after the flow, you want to look into its payload to find the applicant id.
+1. (Deprecated) `OnfidoResult.applicant`: In order to create a check after the flow, you want to look into its payload to find the applicant id.
 Only with this id you can create the check.
 2.  `OnfidoResult.document` and `OnfidoResult.face`: Its payload is relevant in case you want to manipulate or preview the captures in someway.

 Keep reading to find out how to extract the payload of each `OnfidoResult` enum value.

-#### Applicant result payload
+#### (Deprecated) Applicant result payload

 How to handle an applicant result: